infoLab204/final_pseudoDB/datasets/swan_goose.md

 ## Swan goose data download
-1. Create the required directories
+1. Create the **default** working directory and its sub-directories.
     a.
-If you are working with swan goose data, create a directory named "goose" in your home directory.
+Create a directory named "goose" as your default working directory.
  	```
     mkdir goose
  	```
     b.
-In the "goose" directory, create two sub-directories, "data" and "module" (see Fig. 1).
+In the "goose" directory, create a sub-directory, "data" (see Fig. 1).
  	```
     cd goose
    	```
    	```
-    mkdir data module
+    mkdir data
     ```
     c.
 Go to the "data" directory and create the three sub-directories: "fastq", "ref", and "db" (see Fig. 1).
  	```